Exploring Dark Sector Portals with High Intensity Experiments: Minimal Portal Case Studies

 It is important to note that low-energy interactions of the gluon-coupled ALP are still somewhat uncertain because they involve strongly-coupled physics of QCD below the confinement scale.
 Several theoretical and data-driven models have been proposed~\cite{Aloni:2018vki,Bauer:2020jbp,Bauer:2021wjo}.
 In particular, Refs.~\cite{Bauer:2020jbp,Bauer:2021wjo} emphasized that many existing hadronic ALP calculations suffer from certain theoretical inconsistencies that can significantly impact the interpretation of experimental results.
 While it is unlikely that these issues lead to qualitative changes of the various experimental constraints and projections discussed below, it will be important to resolve this theoretical issue in the future.

 As mentioned above, the ALP interactions are sensitive to their UV origin; we specialized to two models that are minimal at low energies, featuring only a single defining coupling just above the QCD scale.
+This is a simple model in practice, but somewhat contrived from a theoretical point of view, as the non-renormalizable ALP interaction requires the introduction of counterterms to cancel off divergences in loop diagrams~\cite{Chakraborty:2021wda}.
+Thus the models with a single coupling just above the QCD scale require a careful fine-tuning of many operators to nullify their effects.
+The parameter space for this fine-tuned scenario is shown in Fig.~\ref{fig:alp_gluon}.

-A different approach to studying the ALP model is to begin with a UV complete model at a high scale (say, a TeV) and integrate out heavy physics and then evolve the resulting interactions to experimental scales~\cite{Bauer:2021mvw}.
-This procedure generically produces many additional interactions in addition to the gluon and photon couplings in Eq.~\ref{eq:alp_lagrangian}.
-These other interactions can provide additional constraints~\cite{Bauer:2021mvw} and discovery opportunities~\cite{Chakraborty:2021wda} -- see, e.g., Ref.~\cite{Bauer:2021mvw} for a comprehensive discussion.
+A different approach to studying the ALP model is to begin with a UV complete model at a high scale (say, a TeV), integrate out heavy physics and then evolve the resulting interactions to experimental scales~\cite{Bauer:2021mvw}.
+This procedure generically produces many interactions in addition to the gluon and photon couplings in Eq.~\ref{eq:alp_lagrangian}.
+These other interactions can provide complementary constraints~\cite{Bauer:2021mvw} and discovery opportunities~\cite{Chakraborty:2021wda,Bertholet:2021hjl}.
+The parameter space that is most affected by these additional constraints and projections is shown in Fig.~\ref{fig:alp_gluon_uv} (all other constraints and projections from Fig.~\ref{fig:alp_gluon} are still relevant here as well).

 With these caveats in mind, in Fig.~\ref{fig:alp_photon} we show the existing constraints and projections for the photon-coupled ALP model.
 The constraints, shaded in gray, come from old beam dump experiments (E137 and E141~\cite{Dolan:2017osp}, CHARM and $\nu$CAL~\cite{Dobrich:2019dxc}); colliders (LEP~\cite{Jaeckel:2015jla}, BaBar~\cite{Dolan:2017osp} and Belle II~\cite{BelleII:2020fag}); the photon beam experiment PrimEx~\cite{Aloni:2019ruo}; supernova 1987A~\cite{Lucente:2020whw} and big bang nucleosynthesis~\cite{Ertas:2020xcc}.\footnote{We show the least stringent constraint derived by allowing $\Delta N_{\mathrm{eff}}$ and neutrino chemical potential to vary.} We also show the projected sensitivities for the following experiments: phase 1 and 2 of DarkQuest~\cite{Berlin:2018pwi,Blinov:2021say, Apyan:2022tsd}, PIP2-BD~\cite{Toups:2022yxs}, phase 1 and 2 of FASER~\cite{Feng:2018pew,FASER:2018eoc}; phase 1 and 2 of LDMX (search for visible energy depositions in the HCAL)~\cite{Berlin:2018bsc}, NA62~\cite{Dobrich:2019dxc}; NA64~\cite{Dusaev:2020gxi}; phase 0 of LUXE-NPOD~\cite{Bai:2021dgm}; Belle II~\cite{Dolan:2017osp}; a reanalysis of existing PrimEx data~\cite{Aloni:2019ruo}; DUNE~\cite{Brdar:2020dpr} and the ILC beam dump~\cite{Sakaki:2020mqb}.